 Overall, if you’re interested in having a better exfoliation at home, then a face cleansing brush could be right for you.
 To help guide you through your shopping process, we’ve rounded up nine of the best facial cleansing brushes of 2021.
 From expert-recommended picks to highly-rated devices available to shop on Ulta and Sephora, we included different price points to ensure all budgets and skin types could benefit from our guide.

-Best facial cleansing brushes of 2021
+Best facial cleansing brushes to consider

 The Olay Regenerist Face Cleansing Device is an affordable brush which helps to remove makeup and gives your skin a deeper clean.
 It features two speeds — one for daily cleaning and the other for a deeper exfoliation — and is made with a brush head versus a silicone brush like other brands on our list.
 Olay said its cleansing brush is also water-resistant, making it okay to use in the shower.
 Apply your cleanser to your face, dampen the brush head and then move the device around your face for 60 seconds.